-- Activity 2.3.1 Conduct a detailed Climate Risk Assessment of the Lake Chad Basin, including field studies, to identify vulnerability and exposure to risk factors; and create climate risk registers and catalogs disaggregating data by gender and age categories. - Activity 2.3.2 Training on the use and assessment of global and regional numerical weather prediction model outputs (such as quantitative precipitation forecasts), as well as sub-seasonal to seasonal meteorological forecasts, for the Lake Chad basin to help in estimating runoff/streamflow in sub-seasonal to seasonal (S2S) scale (feeding into HydroSOS products), and also forecast floods and droughts in the Lake Chad basin in order to improve the LCBC planning.

-Activity 2.3.3 - Disseminate information among stakeholders and assess the impacts of climate change and future risks in different sectors (including for food security and environmental services) and to gather feedback for improving products and services.
+- Activity 3.3.1 Conduct a detailed Climate Risk Assessment of the Lake Chad Basin, including field studies, to identify vulnerability and exposure to risk factors; and create climate risk registers and catalogs disaggregating data by gender and age categories. - Activity 3.3.2 Training on the use and assessment of global and regional numerical weather prediction model outputs (such as quantitative precipitation forecasts), as well as sub-seasonal to seasonal meteorological forecasts, for the Lake Chad basin to help in estimating runoff/streamflow in sub-seasonal to seasonal (S2S) scale (feeding into HydroSOS products), and also forecast floods and droughts in the Lake Chad basin in order to improve the LCBC planning. - Activity 3.3.3 Disseminate information among stakeholders and assess the impacts of climate change and future risks in different sectors (including for food security and environmental services) and to gather feedback for improving products and services. - Activity 3.3.4 Conduct a willingness-to-pay (WTP) survey among stakeholders to gather feedback on most preferred climate-related products and services which could be paid for by policy makers and community dwellers as part of sustainability considerations for disaster risk reduction (DRR) and food security [associated with 3.3.3, 5.2.1, 5.2.2, 6.1.2, 6.2.2].

 The Lake Chad basin is vulnerable to the effects of violent hydroclimatic phenomena, including floods (both fluvial and flash), heatwaves, droughts and sandstorms, but forecasting tools and EWS within the riparian countries and coordination at regional level are yet to be improved.
-Through Output 2.4, flood and drought forecasting tools and EWS within the riparian countries will be put in place and coordination at regional level will be improved.
-Associated training will also be provided.
+Through Output 3.4, flood and drought forecasting tools and EWS within the riparian countries will be put in place and coordination at regional level will be improved.
 This will be done under the following activities:

-- Activity 2.4.1 Carry out a detailed analysis of hydrological forecasting tools and EWS (related to floods and droughts) within the participating countries and at the regional level, with a view of determining possible upgrades of the existing systems and mechanisms for a state-of-the-art (impact-based) EWS. - Activity 2.4.2 Structure the processes to scale up the use of meteorological and hydrological observation and monitoring methods based on remote sensors (e.g. satellite altimetry, Raincell) applied in Chad, and analyze the feasibility of such methods in pilot areas of Lake Chad [in articulation with 1.1.3] - Activity 2.4.3 Undertake extreme value analysis for the determination of flood and drought risk thresholds for the various hazard-prone areas of the Lake Chad basin, as well as thresholds based on historical events in consultation with technical services and local representatives. - Activity 2.4.4 Develop a flow forecasting information system for the Lake Chad basin taking into account various available and existing models, and establish a framework for comparison and analysis of information adapted to forecasters and operators.
+• Activity 3.4.1 - Carry out a detailed analysis of hydrological forecasting tools and EWS (related to floods and droughts) within the participating countries and at the regional level, with a view of determining possible upgrades of the existing systems and mechanisms for a state-of-the-art (impact-based) EWS.

+- Activity 3.4.2 Structure the processes to scale up the use of meteorological and hydrological observation and monitoring methods based on remote sensors (e.g. satellite altimetry, Raincell) applied in Chad, and analyze the feasibility of such methods in pilot areas of Lake Chad [in articulation with 1.1.3] - Activity 3.4.3 Undertake extreme value analysis for the determination of flood and drought risk thresholds for the various hazard-prone areas of the Lake Chad basin, as well as thresholds based on historical events in consultation with technical services and local representatives. - Activity 3.4.4 Develop a flow forecasting information system for the Lake Chad basin taking into account various available and existing models, and establish a framework for comparison and analysis of information adapted to forecasters and operators.

 HydroSOS (Hydrological Status and Outlook System) is a WMO initiative that strengthens countries' capacities to monitor the status of water resources and produce seasonal outlooks, allowing stakeholders at the national level to assess and allocate their water resources.
 It allows, for example, farmers to know which crop to plant and when, as well as when to water.
 HydroSOS has entered its implementation phase and there is an opportunity to be implemented in Lake Chad Basin.
-Through Output 2.5, a framework for the production and sharing of hydrological status assessments and outlook products will be in place to inform water resource management.
-Associated training will also be provided.
+Through Output 3.5, a framework for the production and sharing of hydrological status assessments and outlook products will be in place to inform water resource management.
 Major activities under this Output include: